Sports journalist Grant Wahl died of an aortic aneurysm: What is it?

 Wahl, who grew up in Mission, Kansas, died early Saturday morning, collapsing in the press box at the World Cup in Qatar.
 He had complained about not feeling well in the days beforehand.

 Isselbacher explained the early moments of having a ruptured aneurysm are crucial.
-The death rate is about one percent an hour, he said, noting that patients who catch their aneurysm early enough have a chance to survive.
+He said the death rate is about one percent an hour, noting that patients who catch their aneurysms early enough have a chance to survive.

-An aortic aneurysm may not cause any symptoms, according to the NHLBI, and the types of symptoms you can have will depend on where the aneurysm is and its size.
+According to the NHLBI, an aortic aneurysm may not cause any symptoms, and the types of symptoms you can have will depend on where the aneurysm is and its size.
 Possible aortic aneurysms include:

 - Difficult or painful swallowing